 Because I am writing fan fiction, for obvious reasons I don't own the characters and settings created by the people of the original movie/show/play/book/game.
 Sometimes I'll create my own settings or characters to add minor or major roles to add to the original works, but they would not exist without those original creations of the entertainment industry.
 Thank you for creating the playground that gives us an opportunity to bring in our toys and play.

 If you're still reading this then thanks for making it this far!
 You're certainly made of sterner stuff than me.
-Time for a music reference:
+Hey, time for some music references: